Haitians: Religion

 Haiti is similar to the rest of Latin America, in that it is a predominantly Christian country, with 80% Roman Catholic and approximately 16% professing Protestantism.
-A small population of Muslims and Hindus exist in the country, principally in the capital of Port-au-Prince.
+A small population of Muslims and Hindus exists in the country, principally in the capital of Port-au-Prince.

-Vodou, encompassing several different traditions, consists of a mix of Central and Western African, European, and Native American (Taíno) religions, is also widely practiced, despite the negative stigma that it carries both in and out of the country.
-The exact number of Vodou practitioners is unknown; however, it is believed that a small proportion of the population practice it, often alongside their Christian faith.
+Vodou, encompassing several different traditions, consists of a mix of Central and Western African, European, and Indigenous (Taíno) religions, and is also widely practiced, despite the negative stigma that it carries both in and out of the country.
+The exact number of Vodou practitioners is unknown; however, it is believed that a small proportion of the population practices it, often alongside their Christian faith.
 Some secular Christians also have been known to participate in some rituals, although indirectly.

 Migration

-In 1998, a World Bank estimation claimed that approximately 800,000 Haitian citizens were residents of Dominican Republic.
-By 2001, approximately 15,000 Haitians had migrated to Dominican Republic to work in sugar mills.
+In 1998, a World Bank estimation claimed that approximately 800,000 Haitian citizens were residents of the Dominican Republic.
+By 2001, approximately 15,000 Haitians had migrated to the Dominican Republic to work in sugar mills.
 Haitian workers also migrated to other countries such as the United States, France, Canada, the Bahamas and other Caribbean Islands.
-In 2006, approximately 800,000 Haitians resided in the United States (especially in the Miami and New York City areas), 60,000 Haitians were living in France (especially Paris) 40,000 in Canada (especially Montreal) while 80,000 were dispersed between the Bahamas and other Caribbean Islands.
+In 2006, approximately 800,000 Haitians resided in the United States (especially in the Miami and New York City areas), 60,000 Haitians were living in France (especially Paris), 40,000 in Canada (especially Montreal), while 80,000 were dispersed between the Bahamas and other Caribbean Islands.
 The Haitian migration has greatly hindered the development of Haiti in comparison to other countries.
 Some of the country's most skilled individuals have migrated elsewhere; an estimated 70 percent of Haiti's skilled human resources have left Haiti.
 In the 2010 U.S. Census, 907,790 citizens identified as Haitian immigrants or with their primary ancestry being Haitian.
 An increase of just over 100,000 Haitians from 2006.
 The confiscation of property, massacres, and prosecution caused the upper and middle class of Haiti to migrate to more developed countries in Europe and the United States.